michaelpacifico/visual-argument-2023spring/README.md

 "Globe" - Free to use under the Unsplash License

-"Papere Crinkle" - I purchased and own overlay graphics, that are free to use Non-Commercially or Commercially.
+"Paper Crinkle 19" - I purchased and own overlay graphics, that are free to use Non-Commercially or Commercially.

 "(FONT) Harlow Solid Italic" - Free to use under the Adobe License